jackonedev/LVLM_Agent_DL/README.md

 The 3 mentioned cases are presented in the notebook: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://drive.google.com/file/d/14piuUw1xi0XwQLVAQCudegP3bqu9nfkk/view?usp=sharing)

-### Part 4: Multimodal RAG from LanceDB vector database
+### Part 4: Multimodal Retriever from LanceDB vector database

-First, we will injest data into LanceDB, the vector store consists of video frames + its associated captions.
+First, we will populate data into LanceDB, the vector store consists of video frames + its associated captions.
 The multimodal RAG is created using LangChain.
 The metadata is augmented to update the video frame context.
 So, we increase the transcription segment for more context (because some chunk transcriptions could be short or with lack of meaning).

 Presentation Notebook: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://drive.google.com/file/d/1c9UuvL-BDBn1vU0ZnGNcC3HEw7iHYX46/view?usp=sharing)